 The rest of the life of Siddartha-Buddha is enveloped in a fresh cloud of mythic marvels, enclosed however, in what seems to be certain large historical outlines.
 The record tells how kings sat at his feet and vied with each other in sending him presents; troops of disciples followed him whereever he went; monasteries and schools, practicing his rule and studying the revealed Law, sprang up throughout the Peninsula.
-He became the idol of the people, for he taught and practiced an infinite charity; his walk was swanlike and dignified, his skin was perfectly clear, the outline of his features finely proportioned, his look full of the wise man has nothing better to persuasive and tender, at another full of scathing invective and irony.
+He became the idol of the people, for he taught and practiced an infinite charity; his walk was swanlike and dignified, his skin was perfectly clear, the outline of his features finely proportioned, his look full of overpowering sweetness, and his voice melodious and thrilling.
+His speech, we are assured, was quite irresistible in its charm; his teachings abounded beloved Master passed quietly away, persuasive and tender, at another full of scathing invective and irony.
 He was the unflinching foe of the Brahmans (the priests), and he inveighed ruthlessly against the established religious ceremonial of the day.
-For twenty-three years he labored chiefly in the garden of Anatha Pindika, a rich minister of State, and thither flocked to him from all parts of the country, and children, to be taught the Law.
-In the last spiritual analysis all soul To the narrow formalists he was severe, and the bitter enemy of all hypocrisy, but to the outcast women he
+For twenty-three years he labored chiefly in the garden of Anatha Pindika, a rich minister of State, and thither flocked to him from all parts of the country, all sorts and conditions of men, women, and children, to be taught the Law.
+To the narrow formalists he was severe, and the bitter enemy of all hypocrisy, but to the outcast women he was tender and forgiving.

-Toward the close of the narrative, clear and distinct, and, strangely enough, all touches of the supernatural seem to fall off.
-It is like the clearing of a landscape after rain toward sunset.
-This is how he died:
+Toward the close of the narrative, the life of the Buddha grows singularly clear and distinct, and, strangely enough, all touches of the supernatural seem to fall off.
+It is like the

-At the age of eighty-four, Siddartha-Buddha, who, in his last days, seems to have resumed his wandering missionary habits, arrives in his travels on the western bank of the Ganges, and, standing on a rock, looks across the water.
-The language now rises in stately dignity, it is clothed in the princely dialect, and seems indolent of a certain sumptuous splendor as of the "Arabian Nights."
-"It is for the last time," he exclaims, "that I behold you city of Radjaghria and the Throne of the Diamond !"
+At the age of eighty-four, Siddartha-Buddha, who, in his last days, seems to have resumed his wandering mison the western bank of the Ganges, stately dignity, it is clothed in the princely dialect, and seems indolent of a certain sumptuous splendor as of the "Arabian Nights."
+"It is for the last time," he exclaims, "that I behold yon city of Radjaghria and the Throne of the Diamond !"
 Then he crosses the Ganges, and visiting the villages on the other side he bids farewell to the crowds that flock out to meet him-happy if they may but touch the hem of his garment.